 Jaden Lee '22's curiosity can't be boxed in.
 From quantum mechanics to the finer points of knot tying to Baroque chamber music, he's drawn to ideas, and he eagerly follows where his interest takes him.

 In fact, it was the chance to study engineering while also exploring interests outside his major that brought Lee to Bucknell in the first place.

-"I was looking for a rigorous engineering curriculum, mixed with a very interdisciplinary music curriculum," says Lee, who sings tenor with the Bucknell Camerata and plays piano, organ and trumpet.
+"I was looking for a rigorous engineering curriculum, mixed with a very interdisciplinary music curriculum," says Lee, who sings tenor with Bucknell music ensembles and plays piano, organ and trumpet.
 "I've performed chamber music with finance majors, other engineers, music majors — I really enjoy the interdisciplinary aspect of the music scene at Bucknell."

 At Bucknell, Lee has found an environment where his professors and peers invite his curiosity — where they encourage each other to go for it and support one another on their journey together.

 "I think our students, more than gravitating toward perfecting their GPA, are trying to perfect our mindsets and the novel ideas that we come up with," Lee says.

 From each experience and interaction he's had at Bucknell, Lee has come away with another subject to be curious about.
 After joining Bucknell's Grand Challenges Scholars Program, he questioned how engineering could take on the world's most pressing problems.
 By studying abroad at the University of New South Wales in Australia, he gained an interest in Indigenous folklore and traditional healing practices.
 In a materials science course with Professor Kat Wakabayashi, chemical engineering, he found a sense of wonder about the synthetic surfaces that surround him every day.